MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Caching and Offline Sync

-Included with version 2.0.0+ of the SDK is a sync system built in to the Core Data Integration to allow for local saving and fetching of objects when a device is offline.
-When back online, modified data will be synced with the server.
+Included with version 2.0.0+ of the SDK is a sync system built in to the <b>Core Data Integration</b> to allow for local saving and fetching of objects when a device is offline.
+When back online, modified data can be synced with the server.
 Many settings are available to the developer around cache and merge policies, conflict resolution, etc.

+<p class="alert">Caching and Offline Sync are only available when using the <a href="https://developer.stackmob.com/ios-sdk/core-data-guide" target="_blank">Core Data Integration</a> for persistence.</p>

-Read through the <a href="https://developer.stackmob.com/ios-sdk/offline-sync-guide" target="_blank">Caching and Offline Sync Guide</a> for all information.
+To learn more about how caching and syncing work in the SDK, see the <a href="https://developer.stackmob.com/ios-sdk/offline-sync-guide" target="_blank">Caching and Offline Sync Guide</a>.

 <!---
 	///////////////////